 Pakistan's nuclear endeavours began with peaceful intentions.
 In 1955, it was one of the first countries to take advantage of US President Dwight D. Eisenhower's 'Atoms for Peace' programme, signing an agreement for cooperation on the peaceful use of nuclear energy.
 The Pakistan Atomic Energy Commission (PAEC) was established in 1956 and soon after, hundreds of students were sent overseas for training in nuclear-related fields.
 In 1963, the Pakistan Institute of Nuclear Sciences and Technology (PINSTECH) was established near Rawalpindi.
-The United States supplied a 5MWt1 (megawatt,
+The United States supplied a 5MWt (megawatt, thermal) civilian research reactor, called PARR-1 (Pakistan Atomic Research Reactor), which went critical in 1965, using 93% HEU fuel.
+Later it was converted to run on 19.75% enriched uranium fuel and upgraded to 10MWt.
+In 1972, Pakistan inaugurated a Canadian-supplied nuclear power plant, the 137MWe KANUPP-1 (Karachi Nuclear Power Plant).
+In 1989, China provided a very small 27kW (kilowatt) research reactor, PARR-2.
+All three reactors were put under safeguards by the International Atomic Energy Agency (IAEA) under a facility-specific agreement to ensure they would be kept to civilian use.

 As minister of mineral resources from 1958 to 1962, Zulfigar Ali Bhutto was a strong supporter of the civilian programme, but he soon came to advocate that Pakistan should also harness nuclear technology for military purposes.
-Fear of domination by India, distrust of the US alliance and concern that growing international interest in a treaty to ban the spread of nuclear weapons would close the door on Pakistan's options were among his motivations.2 In 1964, when China first tested a nuclear weapon, Bhutto, who by then was foreign minister, concluded that India would also go nuclear and that Pakistan would therefore need to as well.
+Fear of domination by India, distrust of the US alliance and concern that growing international interest in a treaty to ban the spread of nuclear weapons would close the door on Pakistan's options were among his motivations.
+In 1964, when China first tested a nuclear weapon, Bhutto, who by then was foreign minister, concluded that India would also go nuclear and that Pakistan would therefore need to as well.
 In March the next year, as the 1965 India-Pakistan War began to heat up, he famously declared in an interview with the Manchester Guardian that 'if India makes an atom bomb, then even if we have to feed on grass and leaves - or even if we have to starve - we shall also produce an atom bomb as we would be left with no other alternative.'3 was acting on expectations, a pattern that would be repeated in the unfolding of Pakistan's nuclear history.
 And as with later events, the US role was significant.
-As Bhutto makes clear in a monograph he wrote in 1967, the deterioration of US-Pakistan relations was a major factor in his quest for a nuclear deterrent.4 He was particularly bitter about Washington's failure to come to Pakistan's aid in the 1965 war, as he contended had been guaranteed, and about US economic support for India.
+As Bhutto makes clear in a monograph he wrote in 1967, the deterioration of US-Pakistan relations was a major factor in his quest for a nuclear deterrent.
+He was particularly bitter about Washington's failure to come to Pakistan's aid in the 1965 war, as he contended had been guaranteed, and about US economic support for India.
 He also argued that if Washington's extended deterrence was not good enough for France, it should not be relied upon by Pakistan either.
 In December 1965, however, President Ayub Khan rejected the idea of pursuing unsafeguarded sensitive nuclear technologies, claiming that Pakistan could buy a bomb off the shelf if it was ever needed.